Credit: Destination British Columbia

 |

-Salmon fishing at Haida Gwaii is an unforgettable experience.
-With abundant runs of Chinook salmon, Coho salmon, and Steelhead, the waters of this archipelago off the coast of British Columbia offer some of the best fishing in the country.
-Fishing charters are available to take anglers out for a day of fishing, and with its unique marine environment, there’s a chance to catch a variety of species, from surf perch to lingcod.
-Haida Gwaii also offers some of the most beautiful and pristine coastline in Canada, making it an ideal spot for a fishing getaway.
+Haida Gwaii is a great place to go salmon fishing.
+The seas of this archipelago off the coast of British Columbia offer some of the best fishing in the nation due to the plentiful runs of Chinook, Coho, and Steelhead.
+Anglers can book fishing charters to accompany them on a day of fishing, and because of the region's distinctive marine environment, there is a chance to catch a range of species, from surf perch to lingcod.
+In addition, Haida Gwaii has some of Canada's most stunning and unspoiled shoreline, making it the perfect location for a fishing vacation.

 |